ilyasudakov/monospace/README.md

 ## TODO

-- [ ] Add script to replace all default links with custom ones with icons
+- [x] Add script to replace all default links with custom ones with icons
-- [ ] Automatically create index.html via GitHub Actions
 - [ ] Add JetBrains Mono font CDN as a source
+      ~~- [ ] Automatically create index.html via GitHub Actions~~